nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-08-19-Conways-Circle-Theorem.md

 FullSimplify[Coefficient[f, x y], assumption]
 ```

 And indeed it is.
-So with just 15 lines of Mathematica, we have shown that the six points \\(Q_0, Q_1, Q_2, Q_3, Q_4, Q_5\\) from Conway's circle theorem lie on a conic which can be written implicitly in the form
+So with just 15 lines of Mathematica, we have shown that the six points \\(Q_0, Q_1, Q_2, Q_3, Q_4, Q_5\\) from Conway's circle theorem lie on a conic which can be normalized and written implicitly in the form

 \\[x^2 + y^2 + A x + B y + C = 0.\\]